ecohealthalliance/HP3/README.md

         these values
     -   A `metadata.csv` file that describes variables in our database and derived variables used in model-fitting
-    -   `IUCN_taxonomy_23JUN2016.csv` is data from IUCN used to harmonize our data with IUCN spatial data (see Supplementary Methods)
+    -   `IUCN_taxonomy_23JUN2016.csv`, data from IUCN used to harmonize our data with IUCN spatial data (see Supplementary Methods)
+    -   `Genbank_accession_cytb.csv`, Genbank accession numbers used in constructing the Cyt-B constrained tree
 -  `model_fitting/` contains an R markdown document which fits all the GAMs in the paper, and its output HTML document which includes tables comparing model AIC, plot and summaries of top models, relative influence of variables, and